xuequan818/MatrixFuns.jl/paper/paper.md

  0.55445   0.46992   0.610653
  ```

 In addition to the usual smooth functions, MatrixFuns.jl can also support special functions and discontinuous functions.
-Here, we use the error function `erf` and the sign function `sign` to show how it can be usded to handle functions with different smoothness.
+Here, we use the error function `erf` and the sign function `sign` to show how it can be used to handle functions with different smoothness.
 ```julia
 using MatrixFuns, SpecialFunctions